griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/05_using_tools.md

 ## Code Review

-We added some of helpful functionality in this section, mainly getting wonderful descriptions of these films from the web by using the `WebScraper` tool and `ToolkitTasks`.
+We added some of helpful functionality in this section, mainly getting wonderful descriptions of these films from the web by using the `WebScraperTool` tool and `ToolkitTasks`.

 Review your code.